Blackletter: Donatus-Kalender

 The Donatus-Kalender (also known as Donatus-und-Kalender or D-K) is the name for the metal type design that Gutenberg used in his earliest surviving printed works, dating from the early 1450s.
 The name is taken from two works: the Ars grammatica of Aelius Donatus, a Latin grammar, and the Kalender (calendar).
 It is a form of textura.

 Blackletter typesetting

 While an antiqua typeface is usually a compound of roman types and italic types since the 16th-century French typographers, the blackletter typefaces never developed a similar distinction.
 Instead, they use letterspacing (German Sperrung) for emphasis.
-When using that method, blackletter ligatures like ch, ck, tz or ſt remain together without additional letterspacing (ſt is dissolved, though).
+When blackletter is letterspaced, ligatures like ch, ck, tz or ſt remain together without additional letterspacing (ſt is dissolved, though).

 The use of bold text for emphasis is also alien to blackletter typefaces.

-Words from other languages, especially from Romance languages including Latin, are usually typeset in antiqua instead of blackletter.
-Like that, single antiqua words or phrases may occur within a blackletter text.
-This does not apply, however, to loanwords that have been incorporated into the language.
+Words from other languages, especially from Romance languages, including Latin, are usually typeset in antiqua instead of blackletter.
+The practice of setting foreign words or phrases in antiqua within a blackletter text does not apply to loanwords that have been incorporated into the language.